-It was a Wednesday evening and I had been cooking and recipe testing all day (yet still with nothing prepared that could actually compose a meal).
-I wanted something simple and veg-heavy after grazing on one-too-many energy bites and fistfuls of trail-mix all day (pretty sure there was a random sweet potato with almond butter in the mix, too).
+It was a Wednesday evening and I had been cooking and recipe testing all day (yet, with nothing prepared that could compose a real meal).
+I wanted something simple and veg-heavy after grazing on one-too-many snacks all day.

-The bowl was missing protein, so I turned to my go-to pseudo-grain, quinoa, to fill in that nutrient gap.
-(Fun fact: quinoa is one of the few plant sources of all nine essential amino acids required to build and repair protein tissues in the body, making it a complete protein.)
+However, the bowl was missing protein, so I turned to my go-to pseudo-grain, quinoa, to fill in that nutrient gap.
+(Fun fact: quinoa is one of the few plant sources of all nine essential amino acids required to build and repair protein tissues in the body, therefore making it a complete protein.)

-And let me preface the next statement by saying that I throw together random grain bowls like this on the reg—at least 3 or 4 nights a week.
-They're always tasty and enjoyable, but this grain bowl was next-level.
+So, I combined the quinoa and roasted veggies in a bowl, drizzled some of that dynamite dressing overtop, and lastly, garnished it with something crunchy (roasted chopped cashews) and fresh (thinly sliced green onion).Now, let me preface the next statement by saying that I throw together random grain bowls like this on the reg—at least 3 or 4 nights a week.
+They're always tasty and enjoyable, however this one was next-level.
 I knew after the first bite that this combo was going to become a regular in my rotation, and that it deserved a permanent spot on the blog.

 And If you give this recipe a try, be sure to tag #dishingouthealth on Instagram so I can see your beautiful creations.
-And if you have a chance, come back and comment below and rate the recipe—it helps tremendously in terms of web searches!
-Cheers, friends.
+Additionally, if you have time to come back and comment below and rate the recipe, it helps tremendously in terms of web searches!

 - 4 cups broccoli florets

 - ½ red onion cut into 1-inch pieces

 - ½ tsp. black pepper